jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 01.md

 Horatio, a goliath, and Ledgerman operative, outlined our assignment with no ceremony.
 We are to act as spies, saboteurs, and assassins.
 Our first task: investigate a heretical illness at the Sanctiforge.
 Determine the cause.
 Contain or eliminate as necessary.

 We departed by rail.
-Myself, Yedan Neric, Charles Brand, Mazrin, and Sal Brentwood.
+Myself, Yedan Neric, Charles Brand, Mazarin, and Sal Brentwood.
 An assembly with no coherence by training or background, yet somehow we are meant to function as a unit.
 Marion, the Ledgerman secretary, also accompanied us.

 The train contained a number of civilians.
 I observed Yedan Neric initiate conversation with another halfling. *NOTE: Based on passengers logs this was likely Kallow who was traveling with an escort to meet with a healer in the Santiforge.
 His condition is suspected to be connected to the reports The Ledgermen received.*